 Exceptions to the rules

-Where it makes sense to do so, go ahead and break the rules.
-I won’t judge you.
+There are situations where it makes sense to break the rules.

 Storing things with dates in them